Kelvin3003/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A Script that prints the effective username of the current user
+A Script that changes the owner of the file